SalemBajjali/transcript-model/docs/source/defs/DSAM/Sequence.rst

 **Computational Definition**

-A character string of Residues that represents a biological sequence using the conventional sequence order (5’-to-3’ for nucleic acid sequences, and amino-to-carboxyl for amino acid sequences).
+A character string of Residues that represents a biological sequence using the conventional sequence order (5'-to-3' for nucleic acid sequences, and amino-to-carboxyl for amino acid sequences).
 IUPAC ambiguity codes are permitted in Sequences.

 **Information Model**

-A string constrained to match the regular expression ``^[A-Z*\-]*$``, derived from the IUPAC one-letter nucleic acid and amino acid codes.
+The Sequence class represents the concept of a particular sequence rather than its instantiation in a particular database or serialization.
+The Sequence class provides convenience attributes to capture human-readable names and identifiers that are associated with a sequence, but the *representation* of the sequence itself (the linear string of residues) is captured using the SequenceRepresentation abstract data type (defined by the `FHIR Molecular Sequence Resource <https://build.fhir.org/branches/cg-im-molseq-work_in_progress/molecularsequence.html>`__, which are similar to the `VRS SequenceExpression classes <https://vrs.ga4gh.org/en/stable/terms_and_model.html#sequence-expression>`__).

 .. list-table::
    :class: clean-wrap